ampproject/amphtml/contributing/building-an-amp-extension.md

 Consider showing a loading indicator if your element is expected to take a long time to load (for example, loading a GIF, video or iframe).
-AMP has a built-in mechanism to show a loading indicator simply by whitelisting your element to show it.
-You can do that inside layout.js file in the `LOADING_ELEMENTS_` object.
+AMP has a built-in mechanism to show a loading indicator simply by listing your element so it's allowed to show it.
+You can do that inside the `layout.js` file in the `LOADING_ELEMENTS_` object.

 ```javascript